 Interest expense increased \$0.3 million to \$7.7 million in the second quarter of 1998, and decreased \$0.4 million to \$14.6 million for the first six months of 1998.
 The decrease for the first six months of 1998 is attributable to lower average debt levels as compared to the same period of 1997, due primarily to the financing of the Word acquisition in January 1997.
 The Company utilized the net proceeds from the sale of KSTW in June 1997 to reduce outstanding indebtedness.
-The Company's weighted average interest rate on its borrowings was 6.7% in the first six months of 1998 compared to 6.5% in the first six months of 1997.
+The Company's weighted average interest rate on its borrowings was 6.7% in the first six months of 1998.